SiriDB/siridb-docs/content/query-data/select/_index.md

 	# Select both the min and max grouped by 5 minutes from "series-001"
 	select min(5m) prefix "min-", max (5m) prefix "max-" from "series-001"

-For more help on aggregate functions see `help functions`.
+For more help on aggregate functions see [aggregate functions](../aggregate_functions).

 Combine functions
 -----------------